nazo6/installer.nvim/README.md

 ## Bundled Installers

-npm based Language Servers is marked as supported, but it is not tested.
+npm based Language Servers is marked as supported, but they are not tested.

 | Language    | Language Server                                                             | Win                |
 | ----------- | --------------------------------------------------------------------------- | ------------------ |